Valbou/Python_API_Consumer/README.md

   limit=limit,
   model_class=Foo
   )
-# The use of limit=limit parameter is used to add instances beyond the DRF page_size configuration.
+# limit=limit parameter is used to add instances beyond the DRF page_size configuration.
 # model_class=Foo is optional because foo is an instance of Foo
 # many_foo is a list of 10 instances of Foo class
 ```